-3-inch-plus snowfall reported along/south of Interstate-80 with more to come
+3 to 4-inch-plus snowfall reported along/south of Interstate-80 with more to come

 Snow has accumulated rapidly early this Wednesday evening across counties along and south of Interstate-80.
 As of 8PM CST, reports of snow falling at a moderate to heavy rate has accumulated close to or over three-inches in a 2 to 3-hour period at Homewood in Cook County, Morris in Grundy County, Joliet in Will County, Munster in Lake County, Indiana and South Haven in Porter County, Indiana.